Dongeng Sang Kancil

-Dongeng Sang Kancil (Tales of the Mousedeer) is a 2024 Malaysian animated musical adventure film produced by Les' Copaque Production and Astro Shaw.
+Dongeng Sang Kancil (The Tale of Sang Kancil) is a 2024 Malaysian animated musical adventure film produced by Les' Copaque Production and Astro Shaw.
 The film was directed by Ahmad Razuri Roseli and Nik Ahmad Rasyidi Nik Othman with a screenplay by Ainon Ariff and Nur Naquyah Burhanuddin.
 The film was released on 26 December 2024 in Malaysia.

-Premise
+Plot

 Sang Kancil, a small mousedeer in figure but cunning and wise.
 With his intelligence, Sang Kancil often escape from dangers and sometimes helps other animals that encountered with bigger and more fierce animals.

 Voice cast

 Data taken from the IMDB website.